airs0urce/js-debuggy/README.md

 With JS Debuggy you can call *console.log()* and use interactive JavaScript console while debugging your application on device which doesn't provide JS console.

-This project created it to make it easy to debug iPhone and Android applications based on PhoneGAP ([http://phonegap.com/]()).
+This project created to make it easy to debug iPhone and Android applications based on PhoneGAP ([http://phonegap.com/]()).

 How to install
 --------------